 Hats perform two basic functions on Mount Kilimanjaro.
-One, a hat acts as a shield primarily against the sun.
-Two, it insulates your head to keep it warm.
+One, a hat acts as a shield against the sun.
+And two, it insulates your head to keep it warm.
 You will need two hats for Kilimanjaro – one for each of these occasions, as well as a neck gaiter to cover your nose and mouth.
 These three headwear pieces are required gear items.

 Below we will look at the different options available and what we think are the best choices for climbing Kilimanjaro.